jinoh0731/Financial-news-information-retrieval/README.md

 ![Screenshot 2024-04-09 at 9 45 44 PM](https://github.com/jinoh0731/Financial-news-information-retrieval/assets/111295393/22dbed0e-431f-4ee9-94a3-558ccb1727a5)

-- **Affordable Price**: Reduced price compared to tge previous ADAv2 model, which is $0.0001 per 1000 tokens, whereas text-embeddings-3-small model requires $0.00002 per 1000 tokens, which is 5 times cheaper.
+- **Affordable Price**: Reduced price compared to previous ADAv2 model, which is $0.0001 per 1000 tokens, whereas text-embeddings-3-small model requires $0.00002 per 1000 tokens, which is 5 times cheaper.